chocobearz/reversi/README.md

 The score is tallied in the bottom corners of the screen, black on the right and white on the left.

-The game will play until both plays can no longer play a token and both need to pass.
+The game will play until both players can no longer play a token and both need to pass.
 The program will tell you that "The game is done!" and the final scores can, again, be found at the bottom of the screen.
 The higher score is the winner!